Highly Fluorinated Graphene: Results and Discussion

 where $E_{GR\_nF}$ is the ground state total energy of the fluorinated graphene, $E_{GR}$ is the ground state total energy of graphene, $E_{F}$ is the energy of a single F atom, and $n_{F}$ is the number of F atoms in the system.
-Using this definition of the adsorption energyy per F atom the structures with larger adsorption energies have lower ground state total energies.
-We find that the one-sided coverage with the maximum adsorption energy is at 0.2 atomic \% F. The dotted line in Fig.~\ref{fig:vsF} (A) is used to show the pattern of the maximum adsorption energy for 1-sided motifs.
-We also see that the maximum adsorption energies of the two-sided stoichiometries increase (solid line in Fig.~\ref{fig:vsF} (A)) until full coverage (0.5 atomic \% F).
-These two features are consistent with experiment~\cite{Robinson103001}.
-The one-sided F-graphene motif with the highest per F adsorption energy has F atoms at the para position sites (Table~\ref{table:configurations} Item 4)~\cite{Fgrapheneparapostions}, while the fully fluorinated system with the highest adsorption energy is in the chair configuration (Table~\ref{table:configurations} Item 91)~\cite{Ewels06216103,Sahin11115432}.
-Using modeling of the C K$\alpha$ spectroscopy Bulusheva \textit{et al.} suggested that C$_{2}$F is in a configuration similar to Item 26, which we find to be one of the most energetically favorable C$_{2}$F motifs~\cite{Bulusheva021}.
-Finally, we note that the adsorption energy per F atom vs atomic \% F is a convenient way of graphically representing other data.
-We will use it in Figs.~\ref{fig:conductingstates} and~\ref{fig:polarization} to relate conduction and intrinsic polarization properties to the fluorine coverages and adsorption energies.
+From this definition we find that the structures with larger adsorption energies have lower ground state total energies.
+The adsorption energy per F atom, $E_{A}$ versus coverage is given in Fig.~\ref{fig:vsF} (A) and in Table~\ref{table:configurations} column 6.
+We also find that the one-sided coverage with the maximum adsorption energy per F atom is at 25 \% coverage.
+The dotted line in Fig.~\ref{fig:vsF} (A) shows the maximum adsorption energy for 1-sided motifs.
+We also see that the maximum adsorption energies of the two-sided stoichiometries increases (solid line in Fig.~\ref{fig:vsF} (A)) until full coverage (100 \% coverage).
+The one-sided F-graphene motif with the highest per F adsorption energy has F atoms at the para position sites (Table~\ref{table:configurations} Item 4)~\cite{Fgrapheneparapostions}, while the fully fluorinated system with the highest adsorption energy is in the motif of Item 51 in Table~\ref{table:configurations}~\cite{Ewels06216103,Sahin11115432}.
+From modeling of the C K$\alpha$ spectroscopy Bulusheva \textit{et al.} suggested that experimental C$_{2}$F is in a configuration similar to Item 26, which we find to be one of the most energetically favorable C$_{2}$F motifs~\cite{Bulusheva021}.
+We note that the adsorption energy per F atom vs coverage is a convenient way of graphically representing other data.
+We will use it in Figs.~\ref{fig:conductingstates} and~\ref{fig:polarization} to relate conduction and intrinsic polarization properties to the fluorine coverage and adsorption energies.